Ningyo-joruri in Tokushima

 On the other hand, the puppet theater fell out of favor.

-In 1872, Bunrakuken Uemura established a puppet theater named "Bunraku-za" in Osaka.
+In 1872, Uemura Bunrakuken established a puppet theater named "Bunraku-za" in Osaka.

 Since then it regained popularity.